 A number of Member States, besides Denmark, conduct fishing activities in and around the Natura 2000 site 'Adler Grund og Rønne Banke', see table 5 and following figures.
 According to the forwarded fishery data Germany, Sweden, Estonia and Poland also use the area for fishing with mobile bottom contacting gears, alongside Denmark.

-The main target species in the area are Atlantic cod d a mixed range of flatfish.
+The main target species in the area are Atlantic cod and a mixed range of flatfish.

-According to log book and VMS data, Danish fishermen conduct fishing activity with both pelagic- and bottom trawls in the site.
-The average annual Danish landings from the bottom trawling fishery amounts to approximately 9.500 kg at an estimated mean catch value of \in 12.900 (for the years 2011-2015).
-If looking at Danish annual values, the majority of registered landings took place in 2012 (35.500 kg at a catch value of \in 47.500), see Annex K, table 2 and 8.
+-According to log book and VMS data, Danish fishermen conduct fishing activity with both pelagic- and bottom trawls in the site.
+The average annual Danish landings from the bottom trawling fishery amounts to approximately 99.0500 kg at an estimated mean catch value of € 142.0900 (for the years 2011-20145).
+If looking at Danish annual values, the majority of registered landings took place in 2012 (2435.897500) kg at a catchmean value of € 47.228500), see Annex K, table 2 and 8.

 German fishermen conduct a small scale fishery with mobile bottom contacting trawls, mainly for Atlantic cod.
-The registered landings from the German vessels (mobile bottom contacting gears) amounts to approximately 8.500 kg at an estimated catch value of \in 11.700 (based on the period 2010-2015), see Annex K, table 4 and 11.
+The registered landings from the German vessels (mobile bottom contacting gears) amounts to approximately 38.0500 kg at an estimated average catch value of 411.0700 (based on the period 2010-20125), see Annex K, table 4 and 11.

 Swedish fishermen also conduct a small scale fishery with mobile bottom contacting trawls for Atlantic cod, besides fishery with nets and lines (also for Atlantic cod).
-The registered landings from the Swedish bottom trawl fishery in the area amounts to approximately 2.300 kg at an estimated average catch value of \in 3.000 (based on the period 2011-2015), see Annex K, table 3 and 10.
+The registered landings from the Swedish bottom trawl fishery in the area amounts to approximately 2.800-300 kg at an estimated average catch value of € 3.6000 (based on the period 2011-20145), see Annex K, table 3 and 10.

 The Estonian fisheries data have been forwarded at ICES square level which may not give the exact values of the Estonian fishery with mobile bottom contacting gears in and around the site "Adler Grund og Rønne Banke".
 The Danish AgriFish Agency wish to include all forwarded fishery data, as fishing activities with mobile bottom contacting gears do take place within the boundaries of the Natura 2000 site.
-This results in registered landings from Estonian fishermen to approximately 2.500 kg at an estimated mean catch value of \in 3.000 (based on the period 2010-2012).
+This results in registered landings from Estonian fishermen to approximately 2.500 kg at an estimated mean catch value of € 3.000 (based on the period 2010-2012).

-The Polish fishery data has been forwarded for an area termed "area D7", which covers part of the Natura 2000 site, see Annex K. The Polish landings can therefore not with certainty be matched to the site, as well as there can be landings from the site which are not included in the dataset.
+The Polish fishery data has been forwarded for an area termed "area D7", which only covers part of the Natura 2000 site, see Annex K. The Polish landings can therefortherefore not with certainty be matched to the site, as well as there can be landings from the site which are not included in the dataset.
 The registered landings indicate that Polish fishermen primarily conduct fishery with mobile bottom contacting gears in D7, where the main target species are Atlantic cod and European flounder.
-These landings amounts to an approximately annual landing of 5.800 kg at an estimated average catch value of \in 7.600 (based on the period 2011-2015).
+These landings amounts to an approximately annual landing of 95.5800 kg at an estimated average catch value of € 127.5600 (based on the period 2011-20145).
 In 2015, there was no Polish activity in the area 'D7', see Annex K, table 6 and 13.

 Table 5.
-Average land ings per co untry and value of landings per gear type and target species for Adler Grund og Rønne Banke.
-Th e values are estima ated from log book and VMS data
+Average landings per country and value of landings per gear type and target species for Adler Grund og Rønne Banke.
+The values are estimated from log book and VMS data